mattmcg93/mattmcg932.github.io/_posts/2019-12-01-DataScraping.md

 TweetTextArray = list(dict.fromkeys(TweetTextArray)) #remove duplicate tweets

 ```
 Our next cleaning task involves converting between character encoding standards.
-An example of how a tweet stored in a text file looks is shown below for a tweet about Exeter.
+An example of how a tweet stored in a text file looks is shown below for a tweet scraped from the search term "Exeter".
 ```python
 "b'Current Temp: 15.8\xc2\xb0C.
 Wind 0.0 m/s S. Barometer 1019.5 hPa - Falling. #exeter #ukweather'"
 ```